josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🗝️_illusion_of_caldicott_compliance.md

 Custodianship is blurred or absent.
 There is no visible accountability chain or demonstration of responsibility.

 6. **Follow the law**
-Potential breaches are evident: unlawful extraction, commercial misuse, violations of the Children Act (given data held since before adulthood), and breaches of human rights standards such as the Nuremberg Code.
+Potential breaches are evident: unlawful extraction, commercial misuse, violations of the Children Act (given data held since before adulthood), and breaches of human rights standards.

 7. **Sharing can also be a duty**
 Information useful to the subject is “lost on referral,” while information that harms is circulated.
 Sharing has become a weapon.